minimusic/DataSubscription/README.md

 - Work around one-to-many restriction of generic publisher
 - Better fix for swift protocol bug in explicit publisher
 - Always allow access to "previousData" (in `.error` and `.loaded` states, not just `.loading`)
-- Implement hash for subscribers to avoid errors conforming to hashable (remove hashable requirement).
+- Implement hash for GenericSubscribers to avoid errors conforming to hashable (remove hashable requirement).
 - A full comparison with other broadcast techniques: KVO, Notif.
 Center, Blocks, React, etc.
 - Add tests